dsorokin/aivika/README.md

 * allows defining recursive stochastic differential equations of System Dynamics (unordered as in maths via the recursive do-notation);

-* has a basic support of the event-driven paradigm of the Discrete Event Simulation (DES);
+* supports the event-driven paradigm of DES as a basic core for implementing other paradigms;

-* has a basic support of the process-oriented paradigm of DES with an ability to resume, suspend and cancel the discontinuous processes;
+* supports extensively the process-oriented paradigm of DES with an ability to resume, suspend and cancel the discontinuous processes;